-- 8.1 Meetings of the Education, Skills and Employability Board will be quorate when five members are present and provided that there are at least 2 constituent Local Authority elected member representatives and one LEP member present.
+- 8.1 Meetings of the Education, Skills and Employability Board will be quorate when four members are present and provided that there are at least 2 constituent Local Authority elected member representatives present.
 A member who is obliged to withdraw under the Code of Conduct for Members shall not be counted towards the quorum. - 8.2 A Board member may be counted in the quorum if they are able to participate in the meeting by remote means e.g. telephone, video or electronic link and remain available for the discussion and decision items on the agenda.